Red Purge: Early conflicts

 From 1946 onward, the labor movement in Japan began to gradually move beyond the vision of SCAP.
 Led by the JCP, left-wing socialists, and labor unions, Japanese workers launched a series of strikes.
 Some of these strikes continued to focus on the improvement of the working conditions and labor rights, but some were dedicated to impacting or even reconstructing the nation's political system.
+Instead of striking, some Japanese workers used the radical tactic of production control, where workers seized control of production at a company and managed its operations themselves to the exclusion of owners and management.
 In May 1946, Prime Minister Shigeru Yoshida blamed radical labor movements for their misuse of democracy, reiterating that both capitalists and workers cooperate for the same purpose of increasing production.
 SCAP retaliation also came very soon, starting with the Cabinet's Imperial Ordinance No. 311, which imposes fines and hard labor of up to 10 years for taking part in "acts prejudicial to Occupation objectives", followed by the usage of police enforcement.
 Nonetheless, strike action continued in various fronts, and some of the strikes went well, such as the September 1946 strike, which was conducted with MacArthur's acquiescence and achieved some success.
 The subsequent strike in October, however, was condemned by Yoshida, and the resulting conflict eventually made MacArthur change his position completely.
 In the same month, MacArthur and the Japanese emperor agreed on the point that the labor movement could be highly vulnerable to manipulation by political opponents.

-In solidarity with the Sanbetsu, left-wing and right-wing socialists united with communists and independents since November to prepare for a general strike on February 1, 1947.
+In solidarity with the All Japan Congress of Industrial Unions (Sanbetsu), left-wing and right-wing socialists united with communists and independents since November to prepare for a general strike on February 1, 1947.
 The general strike demanded both the solution of labor problems, food shortages, and inflation and the resignation of the Yoshida Cabinet.
 On January 18, the unions sent an ultimatum to the government demanding that the workers' demands be resolved by 31 January.
 MacArthur initially remained reluctant to ban the strike outright, merely issuing an informal warning to the unions and sending a document to the strike leaders stating he would not permit "a coordinated action by organized labor to provoke a national calamity by a general work stoppage."
 The unions ignored MacArthur's warning since they thought that SCAP would not violate its own newly issued labor rights law.
 On the afternoon of January 31, MacArthur issued a formal directive prohibiting the general strike that was in the process of being prepared.
 After the ban was issued, Theodore Cohen negotiated with the strike's leaders, and eventually, the strike leaders agreed to cancel the strike.
 Although the negotiations went well, leftists, especially members of the JCP, subsequently became hostile toward the Occupation authorities.